 Bigg Boss 11: Stage Is All Set!
-Hina, Vikas & Shilpa’s Fans Gather In Mall In Huge Numbers!
+Hina, Vikas & Shilpa's Fans Gather At The Mall In Huge Numbers!

 The Stage Is All Set For The Contestants

 The Khabari shared a picture from the mall and wrote, "Exclusive : 4 Nominated Contestant Will Reach to Mumbai Inorbit Mall for Seeking Votes from Fans!
-Least votes gainer will be evict from the show. #BB11 #BiggBoss11."
+Least votes gainer will be evicted from the show. #BB11 #BiggBoss11."

 Mall Task